 21st Century Development aims to provide a healthy environment for all people and living systems now and in a dynamic future.
 Professionals from architecture, engineering, and other fields are partnering with public officials, private sector, and nonprofit leaders to bring 21CD concepts to life around the world.

-- Identify a path to a regenerative development future for the Upper Midwest region—Minnesota, Wisconsin, Iowa, North Dakota, and South Dakota—addressing building challenges unique to the climate, topography, landscape and culture.
+- Identify a path to a regenerative development future, addressing building challenges unique to the climate, topography, landscape and culture.

-- Encourage, assist, and inspire the design community, policymakers, and community development leaders to implement incremental steps between standard and regenerative levels, affecting radical, positive change for all living systems.
+- Encourage, assist, and inspire the design community, policymakers, and community development leaders to implement incremental steps between standard and regenerative levels, effecting positive change for all living systems.

-- Aid developers and their financial partners in seeing the value of implementing 21st Century strategies.
+- Aid developers and their financial partners in seeing the value of implementing 21st Century Development strategies.

 - Identify economic and policy barriers to regenerative levels of development, and advocate for the alignment of civic policies with 21st Century Development principles.